ihoon9203/INL-Resilience/README.md

+# This is a copied version of reppository for purpose of proof of resume
 # INL Resilience Indicator

 An application to help a user understand and improve their resiliency in categories such as financial, emergency, public health, and cyber.